 Q2.
 What do you think, the lemon floated in salty water, because……

-Answer: When we keep adding salt to the water the lemon starts to float because the water becomes thicker, by reducing the water level and hence the lemon floats.
+Answer: When we keep adding salt to the water, the water becomes thicker, and hence the lemon floats.

 What dissolved, what did not?